The-AI-Alliance/trust-safety-user-guide/README.md

 ruby 3.3.0 (2023-12-25 revision 5124f9ac75) [x86_64-darwin23]
 ```

+> [!WARNING]
-> **Warning:** In 2022, when we used these tools, building the website was not working with Ruby 3.2, you may still need to use 3.3 or 3.1.
+> In 2022, when we used these tools, building the website was not working with Ruby 3.2, you may still need to use 3.3 or 3.1.

 For MacOS, make sure the `ruby` path shown is not `/usr/bin/ruby`, which is the old, built-in 2.6 version.
 Try `which -a ruby`, which will hopefully show the `Cellar` version second.
 If so, edit the `PATH` definition in your `~/.zshrc` file to put the newer `/usr/local/Cellar/ruby/3.X.Y/bin` directory before `/usr/bin/`.